 After the project was finished, exhibited, and published as a book, I looked for a way to disseminate this work beyond the art world.
 I created an interactive public art project with my wife, writer Susan Bell, that used billboards in Ohio and a website to share American Power more widely.

-— Mitch Epstein's work won the third Prix Pictet prize for photography and sustainability, announced on March 17, 2011.
-This year's theme was Growth.
+— Mitch Epstein's work won the third Prix Pictet prize for photography and sustainability, in 2011.
+That year's theme was Growth.